sonata-nfv/tng-moongen-probe/README.md

   - owamp

  They are part of the V&V sandbox enviroment of 5G-TANGO and they are used to test the Network Services that are deployed.
+ Check each respective folder for additional information and documentation.

 License
 ----